 When You Want to Know God’s Will in Your Life

 One night the famous Bible teacher F.B.
 Meyer stood on the deck of a ship approaching land.
-As the captain guided the vessel in, he wondered how the crew knew when to safely steer towards the dock.
+As they guided the vessel in, he wondered how the crew knew when to safely steer towards the dock.
 It was a stormy night, and visibility was low.
-F. B. Meyer, standing on the bridge and peering through the window, asked; “Captain, “How do you know when to turn this ship into that narrow harbor?”
+Meyer, standing on the bridge and peering through the window, asked “Captain, “How do you know when to turn this ship into that narrow harbor?”

 “That’s an art,” replied the captain.
 Do you see those three red lights on the shore?
 When they are all in a straight line, I go right in!”

-I think one of the most asked questions today by Christians is “How do I know God’s will for my life?”
+One of the most asked questions today by Christians today is “How do I know God’s will for my life?”

-You will go through many times in your life when your circumstances don’t seem to line up or make sense to you.
-When you are discouraged, never doubt in the darkness what God has shown you in the light.
-There are certain truths you know to be right that God has shown you throughout your life, but often when faced with a time of darkness, we doubt these truths.
+Never doubt in the darkness what God has shown you in the light.
+There are certain truths you know to be right that God has shown you in your life, but often when faced with a time of darkness, we doubt these truths.
 When seeking God’s will for your life, always keep this in mind.
 The Bible teaches us not to “lean on our own understanding.”
-(Pr 3:5).
-Our God see’s us from an Eternal perspective.
-He knows what you need in your present storm.
+(Proverbs 3:5)

 This is where most of us get in trouble.
-Fear often grips us and demands that we make sense of everything right now.
-When God is teaching us something through a trial or suffering our answers may not be known until He reveals His purpose at the end of your difficult season.
-My experience with God is that He likes to work outside of our own understanding as he molds and shapes our lives into the person He created us to be.
-He has Eternal reasons for our sufferings in this life.
+Fear often demands that we make sense of everything right now, when God is teaching us something through a personal trial.
+Many answers are not known until He reveals His purpose at the end of a difficult season.
+My experience with God is that He likes to work outside of our own understanding as he molds and shapes our lives into the person he created us to be.

 Words to Think About…